 Last Updated on February 23, 2023 by The ZenMaid Team

-This article will provide all the essential information you need to know on how to start a home cleaning company in the state of California, including necessary permits, training for staff, equipment needed, insurance requirements, and more.
+Thinking of starting your cleaning business in Arkansas?
+This article will provide all the essential information you need to know on how to start a home cleaning company in the state of Arkansas, including necessary permits, training for staff, equipment needed, insurance requirements, and more.
 Let’s get started!

-- Why start a cleaning business in California?
+- Why start a cleaning business in Arkansas?

 - Choose a Business Structure for your Cleaning Business

 - Other Resources

 The contents of this article are meant to help you grow your cleaning business, but should not be taken as legal advice.
 Always consult with an attorney and/or accountant to help make legal and financial decisions.
 If you need help finding a professional in your area, see what other cleaning business owners recommend in our ZenMaid Mastermind.